material-design-lite

 </html>

-If we double click on the file, we will see the following.
+If we double-click on the file, we will see the following.

 As we can see, setting up the aesthetic is as simple as assigning the MDL classes to the elements.
-At first it may seem a bit overwhelming, but they are quite fixed combinations for each element, so it’s actually quite simple.
+At first it may seem a bit overwhelming, but they are fairly fixed combinations for each element, so it’s actually quite simple.